nimblebrain.json

 - Structural errors (wrong types, missing required fields) throw an error and prevent startup.

-- Workspace-owned keys (
+- Workspace-owned and legacy keys (

 identity,contextFile) produce a warning pointing at context skills.